egking/egking_website/content/DataPhiles/index.md

 ### Schedule

+#### Winter Hiatus
+DataPhiles is on demand - simply request a meeting and we'll schedule one!

+#### December 2023

+- December 6: Open Q & A

 #### November 2023

-- November 29: TBD
+- November 29: No DataPhiles
 - November 22: No DataPhiles
-- November 15: TBD
+- November 15: No DataPhiles
-- November 8: TBD
+- November 8: No DataPhiles
 - November 1: Open Q & A

 #### October 2023